linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

 Congratulations!
 You have successfully enabled HTTPS on https://example.com and https://www.example.com
     {{< /output >}}

-9. Edit the site configuration file at `/etc/nginx/sites-available/example.com.conf`, using the sample file as a template.
-Make the following changes to the file.
+1. Edit the site configuration file at `/etc/nginx/sites-available/example.com.conf`, using the sample file as a template.
+Make the following changes to the file:
     -   Add the three `add_header` directives to the top of the file.
     -   Add the string `index.htm index.php` to the `index` directive.
     -   Add `/index.php?$query_string` to the `try_files` directive inside the `location /` block.
     -   Add `location` directives for `/favicon.ico` and `/robots.txt`.
     -   Add the `error_page`, `charset`, and `client_max_body_size` directives.
     -   Add the `location ~ \.php$` block.
 For the `fastcgi_pass` directive, change the filename `php8.1-fpm.sock` to reflect the PHP release.
-For example, if PHP release 7.4 is installed, the name of the file is `php7.4-fpm.sock`.
-To confirm the PHP release, use the command `php -v`.
+For example, if PHP release `7.4` is installed, the name of the file is `php7.4-fpm.sock`.
+To confirm the PHP release, use the `php -v` command.
     -   Do not change any of the lines added by Certbot.
 This section begins with the line `listen [::]:443`.

     {{< note >}}
-For the Apache web server, add this configuration to the `/etc/apache2/sites-available/example.com.conf` file.
+For the Apache web server, add the configuration above to the `/etc/apache2/sites-available/example.com.conf` file.
 Many directive names are slightly different on Apache.
 See the [Pixelfed Apache instructions](https://docs.pixelfed.org/running-pixelfed/installation/#handling-web-requests) or consult the Apache documentation for more information.
     {{< /note >}}

     {{< file "/etc/nginx/sites-available/example.com.conf" aconf >}}